oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 * wrap all search records into object with parsed link (and show it for premium users)
 * improve secrets modifier, add brackets for secreted values (just user to know what is hidden)
 * add ru names support for blackbox search provider
-* add successfull indicators for absense in bad registries
 * add PersonName::matchFirstName method (is will check across all equal meaning names), implement instead of PersonName::getFirst() === $compare
 * if crowlings became a big problem - use real browsering like selenium server or some api based on it
-* remove self lookup (do now show those on created before the searsh)